iamboonnnnn/CleverGuard/README.md

 ## 🎯 Usage Examples

 ### Testing the Extension
-1. Click the CleverGuard icon
+1. Click the CleverGuard icon in your toolbar
 2. Click "Test Protection" button
-3. A test tab will open demonstrating the warning system
+3. The hosted test page will open at [https://cleverguardtestpage.pages.dev/](https://cleverguardtestpage.pages.dev/)
+4. Click test links to see warning overlays in action

 ### Real-world Protection
-- **Email Links**: Click any link in your email client
+- **Email Links**: Click any link in Gmail, iCloud Mail, Outlook, etc.
 - **Web Browsing**: Navigate normally - protection runs automatically
 - **Social Media**: Click links from posts, messages, and ads